The Nordic-Ville of Bengal – Serampore of Hooghly

 Some notable places which you should visit are Henry Martin’s pagoda, Serampore College & William Carey’s cemetery.

 As the second oldest college in the country, it is the first institution to offer a degree.
-It was King Frederick VI of Denmark who originally granted a Royal Charter to give the college a status of university to offer a degree.
+It was King Frederick VI of Denmark who originally granted a Royal Charter to give the college status of the university to offer a degree.
 Still today, the College enjoys the privilege of conferring its own degrees in theology under the power vested by the Royal Charter.

 For a refreshing one-day tour, Serampore is a great place to explore.
 The authorities should work harder to make it a popular destination since there is no organized tour available for the place.

-The place has a lot of potential to be developed as an educational tour destination and various govt supported photo walk engagements with media influence can really give a boost to the tourism of Serampore.
+The place has a lot of potentials to be developed as an educational tour destination and various govt supported photo walk engagements with media influence can really give a boost to the tourism of Serampore.